Bijan Robinson outshines top pick Bryce Young as Falcons knock off Panthers 24-10

-ATLANTA — (AP) — The No. 8 pick stole the spotlight from the top choice in the NFL draft.
+ATLANTA — The No. 8 pick stole the spotlight from the top choice in the NFL draft.

 Bijan Robinson caught a touchdown pass in his debut and set up another score with a long run, giving the Atlanta rookie immediate bragging rights over Carolina’s Bryce Young as the Falcons opened with season with a 24-10 victory over the Panthers on Sunday.